rnnh/bioinfo-notebook/docs/genome_annotation_SwissProt_CDS.md

 parent: 3.
 Scripts
 ---

-# Genome annotation SwissProt CDS
+# Genome annotation SwissProt CDS.sh

 [genome annotation SwissProt CDS.sh](../scripts/genome_annotation_SwissProt_CDS.sh) is a bash script that annotates the coding sequences (CDS) in a given genome assembly.
 It uses [BLAST](blast.md) and [MGKit](https://github.com/frubino/mgkit), which are included in the `bioinfo-notebook` [conda environment](conda.md).